HolyBlackCat/cpp-tutorials/language/02_basics/16_strings.md

 Doing steps 2,3,4 above should hopefully make the example above work correctly.

-## Exercise 6
+> ## Exercise 5
+>

-Skip this if you skipped the section above about non-English characters.
+> Skip this if you skipped the section above about non-English characters.
+>

-Write a program that prints a non-English string.
+> Write a program that prints a non-English string.
 Compare how it works with and without the workaround provided in the previous section.
+>

-Print the size of the string and confirm that it's larger than the number of characters that you see.
+> Print the size of the string and confirm that it's larger than the apparent number of characters in it.
 Print the values of the individual `char`s by casting them to `int`, observe multiple integers per character.